zzulueta/mslearn-ai-agents/Instructions/01-agent-fundamentals.md

     ![Screenshot of the Adding files dialog box in Azure AI Foundry portal.](./Media/ai-agent-playground.png)

-    > **Note**: If the rate limit is exceeded, wait for a minute and try again.
-If there is insufficient quota avaiable in your subscription, the model may not be able to respond.
+    > **Note**: If the app fails because the rate limit is exceeded.
+Wait a few seconds and try again.
+If there is insufficient quota available in your subscription, the model may not be able to respond.

 1. Continue chatting with your agent, asking expenses related questions and reviewing the responses.